Informatics Perspectives on Decision Taking, a Case Study on Resolving Process Product Ambiguity: Introduction

 \section{Introduction}

 The objective of this paper is to conceptualize the notion of a decision by making use of a number of techniques and concepts from informatics.
 In particular a decision will be defined as a tuple of components of various types, which is a common style of introducing a concept in informatics. \footnote{For instance although the notion of an automaton sounds familiar to most people, in informatics an automaton will be defined to constitute a tuple of interrelated items of various types.} This leads to a so-called constructing definition of ``decision" in the terminology of \cite{Bergstra2011c}.
 I will propose to view decision making as an informatics competence for the simple reason that the decision outcome primarily constitutes a piece of information.
 I will use the terminology as well as the definitions of \cite{BDV2011b} concerning competence and ability.
-That terminology includes the notions of a (decision making) framework competence, a community confirmed competence, an evidence based ability, a competence profile, and of a conjectural ability.
+That terminology includes the notions of a framework competence, a community confirmed competence, an evidence based ability, a competence profile, and of a conjectural ability.
+Each of these notions will require instantiation to the decision taking context.

-Readers who have read and reflected upon Sections \ref{PAoD} and \ref{PSaSO} below, will be said to have acquired a decision taking framework conpetence.
-This puts them in the intended audience for taking notice of the constructing definition of decision as given in Section \ref{Defdec}, as well as the subsequent theory development, According to \cite{BDV2011b} a competence profile consists of a number of community confirmed competences, which may be but need not be evidence based, possibly augmented with one or more evidence based abilities lacking community confirmation, and possibly augmented with one or more conjectural abilities, which are lacking by definition of being conjectural both an evidence base and community confirmation.
+Readers who have read and reflected upon Sections \ref{PAoD} and \ref{PSaSO} below, will be said to have acquired a decision taking framework competence.
+This puts them in the intended audience for taking notice of the constructing definition of decision as given in Section \ref{Defdec}, as well as the subsequent theory development.
+According to \cite{BDV2011b} a competence profile consists of a number of community confirmed competences, which may be but need not be evidence based, possibly augmented with one or more evidence based abilities lacking community confirmation, and possibly augmented with one or more conjectural abilities, which are lacking by definition of being conjectural both an evidence base and community confirmation.
 The conceptualization of ``decision'' below, together with some of its consequences qualifies as a ``theory of decision taking'', which is admittedly incomplete and of a limited scope.
-In addition I will provide specific proposals concerning conjectural abilities concerning about taking which can be considered plausible consequences of a person's awareness this theory.
+In addition I will provide specific proposals concerning conjectural abilities concerning decision taking which can be considered plausible consequences of a person's awareness this theory.